Take the Initiative! Help build the Community

-Another way to find people near you, build community and strengthen your support network is as simple as sending us an email saying, “Hey, I’m Jean from Echuca – if there’s anyone within an hour or two who would like to get together, send me an email or phone me”.
-We will post your message on the website and people can get in touch with you via the e-mail address and/or a phone number if you so choose.
-So email in the details and we’ll post it up for all to see.
+Another way to find people near you, build community and strengthen your support network is as simple as sending us an email saying, “Hey, I’m Jean from Echuca – if there’s anyone within an hour or two of me who would like to get together, send me an email or phone me”.
+The Foundation will then circulate a targeted email to people who live near you with your message inviting them to make contact with you.

 Fundraising